 Ways to Destress & Unwind

-4) Schedule in Time for a Break
+4) Take a Break

 Taking a couple of moments to focus on your breathing can help relieve some stress if you’re feeling particularly frazzled.
 Try to concentrate on breathing in through your nose and out through your mouth slowly, at a rate that’s comfortable for you.